allegro/blog/_posts/2021-02-21-state-machines-made-easy.md

 I promised I would not dive deep into implementation details, but nonetheless I want to give you a little taste of what sits behind the scenes.

-If you don’t care for any of that, you may skip to the next section.
+If you don’t care for any of that, you may skip to the “Real-life example” section.

 ### Storage